npfs/npfs.github.io/cca.md

 ![][URN]

-Provide authorisation number carefully, using phonetic alphabet for \'alpha\' characters, ask caller to repeat it back, checking each character - repeat process until they have it recorded correctly
+Provide authorisation number carefully, using phonetic alphabet for \'alpha\' characters, ask Caller to repeat it back, checking each character - repeat process until they have it recorded correctly

 > If the patient says they don\'t have a flu friend, remind them it can be anyone (family member, friend, neighbour, work colleague, etc)